Daylen1160/APSC160-FinalPractice-2025/README.md

 ## Overview
 Where are we?
 This is git, a software that is used by all programmers to store code.
-You are currently on Github, a platform that hosts git code (like how YouTube has videos; Git and Github are not the same thing).
+You are currently on Github, a platform that hosts git code (like how YouTube hosts videos; Git and Github are not the same thing).

 This guide is meant to server you as an additional resource to studying for the APSC 160 Final.
-Be sure to check out `tips.md` too for additional advice!
+We **strongly** recommend to check out `tips.md` too for additional advice!

 ### For C Questions